University of New England

 Tuition and fees for subsequent years may vary.
 Other expenses include books and housing.
 For more information regarding tuition and fees, please consult the Financial Information section of this catalog.

 Other expenses will include textbooks and lab fees in some courses.
-Students should also anticipate transportation, housing, and living expenses during clinical practica.
+Students should also anticipate transportation, housing and living expenses during clinical practical.

-All students are required to have access to high-speed internet service and a laptop computer with the capability of utilizing Blackboard or similar on-line education format, and ExamSoft.
+All students are required to have access to high-speed internet service and a laptop computer with the capability of utilizing Blackboard or similar on-line education format.

-Detailed information and applications are available on request from the Financial Aid Office Call (207) 602-2342 or visit the Financial Aid website.
+Detailed information and applications are available on request from the Financial Aid Office on the Biddeford Campus.
+Call 207-602-2342 or visit the Financial Aid website.